ClouDNS/cloudns-php-sdk/README.md

 ## SDK Methods

 Here you will find examples for every method, used in the SDK.
 The methods are presented as PHP function calls and are divided into four main categories - DNS (for DNS zones, records, etc.), Domain (for registered domains), SSL (for SSL certificates) and Sub (for sub-users).
-They can be used only after a succesfful login to the API.
+They can be used only after a successful login to the API.

 The basic construction of the functions is as follows: